HVAC Schools in Minnesota – Degrees & Certifications

 • Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA)

-There are no PAHRA-accredited programs in MN, although there are three schools that have received accreditation from HVAC Excellence.
+There are no PAHRA-accredited programs in MN, although three schools have received accreditation from HVAC Excellence.

 Hennepin Technical College